Virtual CTO Subscription Terms of Service: Client Acceptance

 1. Indemnity

-The Client will indemnify, defend, and hold harmless the Consultant (and its officers, agents, employees) from any claims, losses, damages, liabilities, costs, and expenses (including reasonable attorneys’ fees) arising from or related to: (i) the Client’s breach of this Agreement, (ii) willful misconduct, omission, or negligence by the Client or its representatives, or (iii) Client Materials infringing third-party rights.
-The Consultant will indemnify, defend, and hold harmless the Client (and its officers, agents, employees) from any claims, losses, damages, liabilities, costs, and expenses (including reasonable attorneys’ fees) arising from or related to: (i) the Consultant’s breach of this Agreement, (ii) willful misconduct, omission, or gross negligence by the Consultant or its representatives in performing Services.
-This indemnity section survives the Agreement’s termination.
+The Client will indemnify, defend, and hold harmless the Consultant (and its officers, agents, employees) from any claims, losses, damages, liabilities, costs, and expenses (including reasonable attorneys’ fees) arising from or related to: (i) the Client’s breach of this Agreement, (ii) willful misconduct, omission, or negligence by the Client or its representatives, or (iii) a claim that Client Materials infringe third-party rights.

 1. Governing Law and Dispute Resolution